migalabs/goteth/README.md

 - api_rewards (EXPERIMENTAL): block rewards (consensus layer) are hard to calculate, but they can be downloaded from the Beacon API.
 However, keep in mind this takes a few seconds per block when not at the head.
 Without this, reward cannot be compared to max_reward when a validator is a proposer (32/900K validators in an epoch).
 It depends on the Lighthouse API and we have registered some cases where the block reward was not returned.
 - transactions: requests transaction receipts from the execution layer (activates block metrics)

+Go to [docs/tables.md](https://github.com/migalabs/goteth/blob/master/docs/tables.md) for more information on the tables indexed by Goteth.

 ## Download mode

 - Historical: this mode loops over slots between `initSlot` and `finalSlot`, which are configurable.
 Once all slots have been analyzed, the tool finishes the execution.